iambrainstorming/iambrainstorming.github.io/src/chapters/blockchain/escaping-campbells-law.md

 Possible directions:

 * Use **off-chain computation**.
+* Use [solochains](./blockchain-consensus.md) with *longer block times — around 5 to 10 minutes* — to handle large or computationally intensive tasks.
+While this approach may slightly impact user experience due to slower transaction confirmations, it represents a reasonable trade-off for achieving scalability, accuracy, and computational depth in problem-solving.
 * Employ **layered governance**: simple on-chain primitives, rich off-chain analytics.
 * Design **local reputation** systems — smaller, domain-specific, easier to compute.